-David Yarrow, 49, was born in Scotland and is based in London.
-He was named Young Scottish Photographer of the Year at the age of 20 and in the same year covered the World Cup for The Times.
-His internationally syndicated photo of Maradona holding the trophy aloft remains an iconic image of that tournament.
+David Yarrow was born in Glasgow in 1966.
+In 1986 he was named Young Scottish Photographer of the Year and that same year he covered the World Cup for The Times.
+His iconic photo of the victorious Maradona holding the trophy aloft was syndicated internationally and became the defining image of the tournament.

 In turning his lens on the natural world, David has built an unrivalled reputation for capturing the beauty of the planet’s remote landscapes and endangered animals.
 His evocative, deeply immersive photographs have earned him an ever-growing following amongst collectors.
 Today his large, monochrome images can be seen in leading galleries and museums across Europe and North America.